NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

 ::::

-To read more about Hardhat Ignition, check out the [Hardhat Ignition documentation](/ignition).
+To learn more about Hardhat Ignition, check out the [Hardhat Ignition documentation](/ignition).

 ### Connecting a wallet or Dapp to Hardhat Network